luno/moonbeam/docs/spec.md

 ## Introduction

 Moonbeam builds on the concept of payment channels in Bitcoin.
-It describes a system whereby clients can initiate payment channels to send payments to servers.
+It defines a system whereby clients can initiate payment channels to send payments to servers.
 The server in this context would usually be a multi-user platform so that the channel can be used to send payments to any of the users on the platform.

+The sender and receiver platforms generally do not need to trust each other.
+Users of a platform (e.g. a hosted wallet's customers) trust the platform.
+However, the platform cannot trust its users.
+For example, a user on the receiving platform might collude with the operators of the sending platform, or with a user of the sending platform.

 ## Conventions